 Sync Phone to Car

-- 【BLUETOOTH AUX RECEIVER FOR CAR】The Bluetooth 3.5mm Aux receiver can turn your old car audio/home audio/3.
-5mm wired earphones/speakers into wireless.
-Compatible with most Bluetooth-enabled...
+- Can turn your old car audio/home audio/3.
+5mm wired earphones/speakers to wireless

-- 【BLUETOOTH 5.0 & DUAL CONNECTION】The Bluetooth receiver equipped with Bluetooth 5.0 to ensure stable connection.
-It can connect 2 devices at the same time, so you won't miss any calls while...
+- Equipped with Bluetooth 5.0 to ensure a stable connection.
+It can connect 2 devices at the same time, so you won't miss any calls while listening to music

 Some vehicles have Bluetooth built-in to connect your phone to the vehicle’s audio system for hands-free calls and music playback.
 This means you’ll be able to see text messages, emails, and other notifications without taking your eyes off the road for even a second.